swaits/typst-collection/glossy/src/gloss.typ

   if ("a" in modifiers or "an" in modifiers) and ("pl" in modifiers) {
     panic("Cannot use 'a'/'an' and 'pl' together.")
   }
+  if ("use" in modifiers or "spend" in modifiers) and ("nouse" in modifiers or "nospend" in modifiers) {
+    panic("Cannot use 'use'/'spend' and 'nouse'/'nospend' together.")
+  }

   // ---------------------------------------------------------------------------
   // Retrieve the glossary entry and its label